Best Of20 min read

 Freshsales

-Freshsales (part of the Freshworks ecosystem) brings genuine AI muscle to lead management.
-The Freddy AI layer can score leads, suggest optimal contact times, and predict deal health — features that used to require platforms costing 3–4x more.
-For agents managing large lead lists from portals like Zillow or Realtor.com, having AI do the triage for you is a legitimately useful time-saver, not just a marketing bullet point.
+Freshsales brings real AI muscle to lead management.
+Freddy AI scores leads, suggests optimal contact times, and predicts deal health — features that used to require platforms costing 3–4x more.
+For agents juggling large lead lists from Zillow or Realtor.com, having AI do the triage saves actual time, not just marketing fluff.

-The built-in phone and SMS system is worth calling out specifically.
-You don't need a separate VoIP tool — Freshsales has one baked right in, with call logging, recording, and voicemail drop.
-That's one less $30–$50/month subscription to manage.
+The built-in phone and SMS deserve attention.
+You don't need a separate VoIP tool — it's baked right in with call logging, recording, and voicemail drop.
+That's one less $30–$50/month subscription.

 Key Features: